ecraft/couchdb_to_sql/README.md

       # Collections perform special synchronization in order to deal with
       # one to one, or indeed many to many relationships.
       #
-      # Rather than attempting a complex syncrhonisation process, the current
+      # Rather than attempting a complex synchronization process, the current
       # version of Couch Tap will just DELETE all current entries with a
       # primary key id that matches that of the parent table.
       #